Tunable Real-Time Safety Filters via Set-Based Control Barrier Functions: Implementation and Design of Set-based CBF CBF Safety Filters

-This section utilizes the fact that the feasible set of a robust predictive control problem is robust positive control invariant~\cite{rawlings2017model,wabersich2023} and can therefore be used to construct a set-based CBF.
-To this end, we show that a simple scaling of the predictive control constraints in state and input sequence space equivalently scales the corresponding set of feasible initial states.
+The feasible domain of a robust predictive control problem is robust positive control invariant~\cite{rawlings2017model,wabersich2023}, which makes it a useful implicitly defined basis for a set-based \gls{CBF}.
+Scaling the sequence-space constraints scales the corresponding set of feasible initial conditions.

-Consider the following robust predictive control problem, which is widely used in model predictive control~\cite{rawlings2017model} and in the context of predictive safety filters without CBF mechanisms~\cite{wabersich2023}: